ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-Continuing the previous example, let's say the client waits 10 seconds and performs a new request which, due to resource exhaustion, the server rejects and pushes back, advertising `remaining=0` for the next 20 seconds. and pushes back, advertising `remaining=0` for the next 20 seconds.
+Continuing the previous example, let's say the client waits 10 seconds and performs a new request which, due to resource exhaustion, the server rejects and pushes back, advertising `r=0` for the next 20 seconds.

 The server advertises a smaller window with a lower limit to slow down the client for the rest of its original window after the 20 seconds elapse.